Laksa

 1/2 cup oil.

-Add oil to a pot and the paste and tamarind and cook on a medium high flame to start and the.
-A medium flame till dry and the paste begins to fry and get a reddish-brown color.
+Add oil to a pot, then add the paste and tamarind, and cook on a medium-high flame.
+A medium flame until dry, and the paste begins to fry and turn reddish-brown.
 You should see the oil start to separate from the paste.
-Be patient and stir almost continuously, it takes time and is messy.
-The final paste will be like play dough with a shiny oily beautiful reddish color.
+Be patient and stir almost continuously; it takes time and is messy.
+The final paste will be like play-dough with a shiny, oily, beautiful reddish colour.

-I make 3-4 times the recipe and freeze the paste for up to 1 year in ziploc bags.
+I make 3-4 times the recipe and freeze the paste in Ziploc bags for up to one year.

 Extra firm tofu